 Persuading the Principal to Wait

 A principal decides when to exercise a real option.
-A biased agent influences this decision by strategically disclosing relevant information.
-To persuade the principal to wait it is optimal to commit to delayed disclosure of all information.
-Without long-term commitment, this promise is credible only if the agent’s bias towards delayed exercise is small; otherwise, the agent pipets information, probabilistically delaying the principal’s action.
-When the agent is biased towards early exercise, his lack of commitment to remain quiet leads to immediate disclosure, hurting the agent.
-Our model applies to pharmaceutical companies conducting post-market clinical trials to influence the FDA or equipment manufacturers testing their products to attract customers.
+A biased agent influences this decision by strategically disclosing information.
+Committing to disclose all information with delay is the optimal way to persuade the principal to wait.
+Without dynamic commitment, this promise is credible only if the agent’s bias is small; otherwise, he pipets information, probabilistically delaying the principal’s action.
+When the agent is biased towards early exercise, his lack of commitment to remain quiet leads to immediate disclosure, hurting him.
+Our model applies to pharmaceutical companies conducting clinical trials to influence the FDA or equipment manufacturers testing their products.

 Keywords: strategic communication, bayesian persuasion, dynamic games, real options